hpi-schul-cloud/nuxt-client/src/components/feature-board/HOWTO.md

 ## create a local board

-If you want to test the multi-column-board on your local environment, you can create an additional board by executing this command in the command-line (aka shell aka bash):
+If you want to test the multi-column-board on your local environment, you can create an additional board by executing this command in the command-line (aka shell aka bash) of the backend (schulcloud-server):

 ```bash
 npm run nest:start:console -- board create-boards